reefactor/brainfood_reference/README.md

 > Your beliefs become your thoughts, Your thoughts become your words, Your words become your actions, Your actions become your habits, Your habits become your values, Your values become your destiny
 > — Mahatma Gandhi

+> Ethical man accords his profession to his beliefs, instead of according his beliefs to his profession.
+This has been rarer and rarer since the Middle Ages.
+> Weak men act to satisfy their needs, stronger men their duties.
+> The difference between magnificence and arrogance is in what one does when nobody is looking.
+> Just as dyed hair makes older men less attractive, it is what you do to hide your weaknesses that makes them repugnant.
+> The best test of robustness to reputational damage is your emotional state (fear, joy, boredom) when you get an email from a journalist.
+> -- The bed of Procrustes: philosophical and practical aphorisms by Nassim Taleb

 * The [Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule) principle of treating others as you want to be treated is spoiled by [hypocrisy of double standards](https://en.wikipedia.org/wiki/Hypocrisy)